 The GR20 is considered the most difficult trek in Europe for a reason.
 Overlooking this fact could put inexperienced walkers in big danger.
 Do not overestimate your skills, and prepare for your trip properly.
 The GR20 is for hikers in excellent physical shape who already have solid experience of high mountain trekking over several days.
 The walks are long, between 6-9h a day, sometimes more.
 You can expect steep uphill and downhill sections with up to 1,000m altitude gain some days.

 The temperatures will range, and weather conditions can be severe.
 You need to be sure-footed and not be afraid of heights; the terrain is rocky and can be slippery at times (read more about difficulty grades).
-We provide you with a Travel Dossier complete with an IGN map and Topo guide.
+We provide you with a Travel Dossier complete with an IGN map and Topo guide, as well as GPS guidance in the form of a navigation app.
 During your hike, 24-hour phone assistance will also be able to answer all your questions and, if necessary, give you useful tips for the smooth running of your stay.
 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.

 When to go